Mqlvin/Astoria/README.md

 - [ ] GUI Framework
 - [ ] Main GUI
 - [ ] Cosmetic System
-- [ ] SDK

 ### SDK Overview
 An SDK will be made to implement your own modules.
-There is a possiblity of a visual code editor, so all players will be able to create their own modifications with little development experience.
+There is a possibility of a visual code editor, so all players will be able to create their own modifications with little development experience.

+### Astoria Projects
+###### *Note: I will make different repositories for these projects, with more in-depth information.*
+- [ ] Starter Development Kit for modules.
+- [ ] Launcher for Astoria Client.
+- [ ] API plugin for servers.